 I have had several people ask me about how to get through having a breast MRI done, so here are my suggestions on how to prepare for one.
 I’m really claustrophobic, so you can imagine my concern when the MRI technician told me that the procedure takes 45 minutes (yup, that’s roughly how long it takes to do both breasts).
-Here are my recommendations on how to get through it without hyperventilating:

 - As with any of the procedures you have to go through during this breast cancer process, I would recommend bringing someone with you.
 You never know how you’ll react to some of the procedures and you won’t know what kind of shape you’ll be in to drive yourself home, so it’s always best to have someone with you, just in case you’ll need a ride home.
-Plus, afterwards you can both laugh about how crazy the experience has been (or cry together if it’s a particularly bad one).
+Plus, afterwards you can both laugh about how crazy the experience has been (or cry together if it’s been a particularly bad one).

 - You will be laying face-down on a cushioned bench-like table which has 2 holes, into which the nurse will help you position your breasts (similar to the image above).

 - The technician will try to get you as comfortable as possible, because you need to lay still, but she’ll move your arms and breasts around until they’re in the right position and once you’re in it, try really hard not to move, so that the films will be accurate.